-Contact: Academic and Career Advising.
-Student Center, Room 262, ext.
-2361
+Contact: Academic and Career Advising,

 Technical Assistance Center (TAC)

 Waubonsee's Technical Assistance Center (TAC) helps you make the most of our college's IT services.
 Some examples of support the TAC provides are: resetting your account password, logging into and navigating mywcc, accessing Waubonsee email, and connecting to our Wi-Fi.